 Allow at least 15 minutes for the taxi ride from the central business district to the Melbourne cruise port.
 However during peak time the traffic in Melbourne can be heavy and the trip can take longer.

-Airport to Melbourne cruise port
+Airport to Melbourne cruise port terminal

-The shortest route to Melbourne cruise port is via the M2 tollway.
+The shortest route to Melbourne cruise port terminal is via the M2 tollway.
 This journey usually takes about 35 minutes and costs approximately AUD70.